Five ways to grow your tax and accounting practice

 5. Have you got your branding right?

-Dropping surnames from your firm’s brand will also make you more significant than any individual, which could make the practise more marketable when it comes time to sell.
+Eliminating surnames from the brand of your company will not only make you more significant than any individual, but it will also make the business potentially more marketable when the time comes to sell it.

 Make a plan and grow your accounting practice.